danielfloresd/secure-password-generator/README.md

 ## Description

-This project aims to implement a website that generated a random password base on the following user input:
+This project aims to implement a website that generates a random password base on the following user input:

 * Length of the password.
 Length must be between 8 a 128 characters
 * Uppercase selection: Y/N